annaesvensson/yellow-language/readme.md

 ## How to improve a translation

-You can improve a translation if something is wrong or missing.
+You can improve translations if something is wrong or missing.
 The installed languages are stored in your `system/workers` folder.
 Sometimes they contain text lines in English, which have not been translated.
 That's why it's good to check from time to time that everything looks okay.
 Did you improve a translation?
 Fork the repository `annaesvensson/yellow-language` and send a pull request to the developer.

 ## Acknowledgements